renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Set this to `"enabled"` to have Renovate maintain a JSON file cache per-repository to speed up extractions.
 Set to `"reset"` if you ever need to bypass the cache and have it overwritten.

+Warning: this is an experimental feature and may be modified or removed in a future non-major release.

 ## requireConfig

 ## skipInstalls